puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 The PE installer installs and configures Puppet Enterprise by asking a series of questions.
 Most questions have a default answer (displayed in brackets), which you can accept by pressing enter without typing a replacement.
 For questions with a yes or no answer, the default answer is capitalized (e.g. "`[y/N]`").

+> ### Using Answer Files

+> Answer files are used for customized, automated installations of PE.
+You create an answer file by performing a dry run of the installer, using the `-s <ANSWER FILE>` flag.
+After creating the answer file, you can edit it for further customizations.
+Consult the [answers file reference](./install_answer_file_reference.html) and [automated installation](./install_automated.html) sections of this guide for more information.

 ### Installer Options